 In units that came with pain in the butt headphones where I was able to swap them out for a different pair from a different vendor (or different earbuds), it changed everything.
 However, beyond that was at times just the mere fact of having headphones at all.

-And that’s the key reason that both my wife and I preferred the SwiMP3 player – simply because there was no headphones.
+And that’s the key reason that both my wife and I preferred the SwiMP3 player – simply because there were no headphones.
 While the audio quality was slightly less than that of units with headphones, we found that the issues associated with tangled headphones (be it in my swim bag or trying to get it on my head) – seemed to outweigh any of the increased audio quality aspects.

 Additionally, we found that some of the earbuds – no matter how many different ways you’d try them with the different earbud sizes – would start to hurt after a while.
 And for those that didn’t hurt, they wouldn’t stay in.
 Now, there’s no doubt that these headphones by and large work – and work well for some portion of the population (just not me and my wife).
 I just simply found that jawbone conduction was overall so much cleaner and easier day in and day out than headphones.

 And finally, waterproofing.
 Some of the units with headphones had special locking headphones (where you twisted the headphones into the jack) – to prevent water from getting into the headphone jack.
 This is also done to keep the headphones in the jack, thus preventing them from sliding out.
 But, this also introduces the element of ensuring you’ve got it correct each time.
-One wrong swim forgetting to properly twist, and you’re MP3 player is toast.
+One wrong swim forgetting to properly twist, and your MP3 player is toast.
 That seems silly to me.
 I bought a waterproof MP3 player to be…waterproof.
 Not half-way waterproof.
 Hence my annoyance with the Dolphin unit.

 Now, I know that not everyone will agree with my conclusions.
 After all – many of these other units do work well, and work well for many people (many of which include you).
 But my preference nowadays is the SwiMP3, due to the jawbone conduction and lack of headphones.
 Though I do wish the USB connector was less finicky.